Learn about Venice facts & TOP places to visit. Our Venice bucket list contains all must-have experiences and things to

 Gondolas, canals and endless bridges – there is something magical and very romantic about Venice Italy!
 For many people, this is one of the most unique places to visit on Earth.
-With so many romantic things to do in Venice – it’s hard to disagree.
+With so many romantic things to do in Venice – it’s hard to disagree!
 It is definitely one of the most stunning places to visit in Italy.
 For us, Venice is our favourite place for a European city break.
 You just have to visit this European island at least once in your lifetime!

 Top 10 Things to do in Venice Italy: At a Glance

 - Doges’ Palace